Givaudan: Overview

+The company has two business segments, "Taste & Wellbeing", pertaining to the manufacture of flavors for the food and beverage industry; and "Fragrance & Beauty", which manufactures fragrances for cosmetics, household products, personal care products, and fine fragrance, in addition to fragrance ingredients.

 Givaudan's flavours and fragrances are usually custom-made and sold under confidentiality agreements.
 Givaudan uses ScentTrek, a technology that captures the chemical makeup of smell from living plants.
 The company has locations in Europe, Africa and the Middle East, North America, Latin America and Asia Pacific.
-In 2022, Givaudan had sales of CHF 7.1 billion.
+In 2024, Givaudan had sales of CHF 7.4 billion.
 It is one of Switzerland's 30 biggest listed companies in terms of market capitalization.
 In 2021, Givaudan placed first on FoodTalks' Global Top 50 Food Flavours and Fragrances Companies list.

-The company’s purpose of ‘Creating for happier, healthier lives with love for nature.
-Let’s imagine together’ is focused in four domains: creations, nature, people and communities.
-The company's ambitions include doubling its business through creations that contribute to happier, healthier lives by 2030, becoming climate positive before 2050, becoming a leading employer for inclusion before 2025 and sourcing all materials and services in a way that protects the environment and people by 2030.
-Givaudan’s purpose goal areas are in line with its strategy and ambitions for 2025.
+In 2024, Givaudan announced a partnership with Chinese e-retailer TMall to support growing local demand for fragrance products.

 Givaudan is a member of the European Flavour Association.
 Major competitors include Firmenich, International Flavors and Fragrances and Symrise.

 History

-From its historic roots in Grasse in 1768 to the acquisition of Custom Essence in 2021, Givaudan has pursued an historic policy of invention and acquisition, of creativity, passion and innovation, enriching the world of scents and taste.
-The company was founded as a perfumery company in 1895 in Lyon, France by Leon and Xavier Givaudan.
+Givaudan was founded as a perfumery company in 1895 in Lyon, France by Léon and Xavier Givaudan.
 In 1898, Givaudan moved to Geneva, Switzerland and constructed a factory in Vernier.
 In 1946, Givaudan opened a perfumery school, which trained a third of the world's creative perfumers.
 In 1948 the company acquired Ersolko SA, which transitioned Givaudan also into the flavor industry.
 In 1963, Givaudan was acquired by Roche and in 1964, Roche acquired one of Givaudan's competitors, Roure.
 Roure was founded in Grasse, France during 1820.
-In 1937 Roure created the first designer perfume: Schocking for Schiaparelli.
+In 1937 Roure created the first designer perfume: Shocking for Schiaparelli.
 Givaudan's original United States fragrance headquarters, in Teaneck, New Jersey, was built in 1972 from a design by Der Scutt, architect of the Trump Tower.
 The company later moved to East Hanover, New Jersey.

 Givaudan-Roure

 In 1991 Givaudan and Roure were merged to form Givaudan-Roure.
 Also in 1991, the company bought Fritzsche, Dodge and Olcott.
-In 1997 Givaudan-Roure acquired another flavour company, Tastemaker, based in Cincinnati, Ohio.
-The merger made Givaudan the largest flavour company in the world.
-In 2000 Givaudan-Roure was spun off by Roche as Givaudan and listed on the Swiss Stock Exchange (Code GIVN.VX) where it is part of the SLI.
+In 1997 Givaudan-Roure acquired another flavor company, Tastemaker, based in Cincinnati, Ohio.
+The merger made Givaudan the largest flavor company in the world.
+In 2000 Givaudan-Roure was spun off by Roche as Givaudan and listed on the Swiss Stock Exchange (Code GIVN.VX) where it is part of the SMI, SLI and SPI.